-On May 5, 1994, the RT Board repealed the above noted resolution and replaced it with Resolution No. 94-05-2138, which established a Dedicated Combined Emergency Response Fund to be used for Underground Storage Tank Corrective Actions and Related Third Party Damages in Addition to General Emergencies.
+On May 5, 1994, the RT Board repealed the above-noted resolution and replaced it with Resolution No. 94-05-2138, which established a Dedicated Combined Emergency Response Fund to be used for Underground Storage Tank Corrective Actions and Related Third Party Damages in Addition to General Emergencies.
 This action expanded the potential use of the unencumbered \$5 million on reserve for catastrophic losses.
 Expenditures from the fund required approval of the Board.
+Subsequent to this action, RT's underground storage tanks were removed. eliminating the need to retain the reserves for that purpose.

-On July 24, 1995, the RT Board adopted Resolution No. 95-07-2424, Establishing a Rail Development Fund (RDF).
+On July 24, 1995, the RT Board adopted Resolution No. 95-07-2424, establishing a Rail Development Fund (RDF).
 This action authorized the establishment of a permanent fund that would be a restricted cash account to meet capital replacement and service expansion needs.
-The source of the account was surplus operating funds at year end that are derived from transit revenues or other operating funding sources that may be carried over.
-All expenditures and encumbrances from this account required Board authorization.
+The source of the account was surplus operating funds at year-end that are derived from transit revenues or other operating funding sources that may be carried over.
+All expenditures and encumbrances from this account required Board authorization, such as appropriations through adoption of the annual budget or by separate action.

-On January 23, 2006, the Board adopted Resolution No. 06-01-0018, Adopting a Self-Insurance Reserve Policy.
+On January 23, 2006, the Board adopted Resolution No. 06-01-0018, adopting a Self-Insurance Reserve Policy.
 This policy established a comprehensive level of District self insurance reserves in order to ensure that the District can withstand insurance losses specifically from workers' compensation and general liability claims.
 The policy establishes a goal of the Board to set the minimum Reserve balance at 75% and the maximum Reserve balance at 100% of the actuarially determined liability.
-In the event that the reserve balance is below the minimum level, in addition to the required budgeted amount for claims, an additional one half of one percent (0.0025%) of the annual operating budget shall be appropriated to the Reserves until such time as the minimum reserve balance is achieved.
+In the event that the reserve balance is below the minimum level, in addition to the required budgeted amount for claims, an additional one half of one percent of the annual operating budget shall be appropriated to the Reserves until such time as the minimum reserve balance is achieved.
 Funding is achieved through the annual budget appropriation process.